tonydiponio1/BurkePorter_5245-01/README.md

+2026-04-13
+- Had to remove unknown tools from the Pass/Fail decision in the old cameras.
+They were left in the descion even after the tools were deleted.

 2026-04-10
-- Keyence adjuted tools in old and new cameras to seperate Short Leg & Long Leg
+- Keyence adjusted tools in old & new cameras to seperate Short Leg & Long Leg
 - They scaled the judgements to mm instead of pixels & added the limits in mm for each judgement